Prevent Water Pollution - Green Landscaping

 - Replant white-sand beaches with native aquatic vegetation.

-- If you have waterfront property or live next to a wetland, maintain 10 feet area of low-maintenance zone (a planted area with no fertilizing or mowing) between your landscaping and any waterway’s normal high water mark.
+- If you have waterfront property or live next to a wetland, maintain a 25 foot buffer zone (a planted area with no fertilizing or mowing) between your landscaping and any delineated wetland or waterway’s normal high water mark.
 This plant buffer will help to capture nutrients before entering the waterway.